 “There is nothing in this world that does not have a decisive moment…The simultaneous recognition, in a fraction of a second, of the significance of an event as well as of a precise organization of forms which give that event its proper expression…Once you miss it, it is gone forever.”

-He was speaking about composing photographs, of course, but I think idea of the decisive moment has relevance in thinking about how we reflect upon our loved one’s lives and our relationships with them.
-When we know how things end — when we know what came after a moment, what people did and did not say and do, and the things that did and did not matter in the end — it’s easy to say “That was a decisive moment.
-It was a moment that mattered, a moment when something changed, a moment when someone could have said or done something differently, and now the moment is gone.”
+He was speaking about composing photographs, of course.
+Still, I think the idea of the decisive moment has relevance in thinking about how we reflect upon our loved one’s lives and our relationships with them.
+When we know how things end — when we know what people did and did not say and do, and the things that did and did not matter in the end — it’s easy to say “That was a decisive moment.
+A moment that mattered, a moment when something changed, a moment when someone could have said or done something differently, and now the moment is gone.”

-I think maybe this is why the absence of a meaningful moment at the end of my mother’s life bothers me so much, because while I passively waited for this unlikely convergence of events I allowed so many other decisive moments go by.
-I didn’t pay close attention to or treasure the moments that were significant and I didn’t bother to initiate a meaningful moment with my mother by saying or doing something, anything, other than nothing.
+I think maybe this is why the absence of a meaningful moment at the end of my mother’s life bothers me so much.
+Because I allowed so many other decisive moments to go by.
+I didn’t pay close attention to the moments that were significant.
+Nor did I initiate a meaningful moment with my mother by saying or doing anything other than nothing.

 Life is full of moments that matter – moments of clarity, truth, perfection, and connection; moments that signify turning points, missed opportunity, fate, and luck.
-It’s too late for any of us to change the past we shared with our loved ones who’ve died.
-What we can do is look back on our relationships in the same way we would flip back through a good book, feeling compassionate towards our actions knowing that, when they happened, we did not have the benefit of hindsight, and slowly relishing all of our favorite parts.
+It’s too late for us to change the past we shared with our loved ones who’ve died.
+What we can do is look back on our relationships in the same way we would flip back through a good book.
+Slowly relishing all our favorite parts and feeling compassionate towards our actions, knowing that, when they happened, we did not have the benefit of hindsight.